eth-p/uni-chip8/docs/project/Product-Document.md

 For the sake of consistency, we assume that a fresh install of [Ubuntu 18.10](https://www.ubuntu.com/download/desktop) will be the environment.
 If you wish to use a VM, we suggest VMware Workstation Pro 15 provided through the [SFU-VMAP partnership](https://services.cs.sfu.ca/).

-Please install all of the following packages before executing `sct init`.
+Please install all of the following packages before executing `./sct init`.

 All packages listed (**exception to nodejs**) may be installed through the `apt` command.
 To install nodejs, please [refer to nodejs documentation.](https://github.com/nodesource/distributions/blob/master/README.md#deb)